Frequently Asked Questions

 What training will I receive?

-You will be invited to attend by our membership secretary and induction training day.
+You will be invited to attend by our membership secretary an induction training weekend ( we hold 3-4 weekends a year)

-This day will consist of an introduction to the charity, which includes aspects of riding, our fleet bikes, and how we work operationally, along with training on our code of conduct and policies.
+This is a two day event which will consist of an introduction to the charity, which includes aspects of riding, our fleet bikes, and how we work operationally, along with training on our code of conduct and policies.

 What level of commitment am I expected to make as a member of Cornwall Blood Bikes

-We like to ask that some level of commitment can be dedicated to the charity.
-Whether that is by completing time as a rider fulfilling operational duties, co-ordinating or by attending fundraising events up and down the County and representing the charity
+We like to ask that some level of dedicated commitment can be dedicated to the charity.
+Whether that is by completing time as a rider fulfilling operational duties to our NHS partners, co-ordinating or by attending fundraising events up and down the County and representing the charity

 Our coordinators make every effort to allocate jobs as fairly as possible so that all of our riders are given the opportunity to ride.